 - An additional 25-acres of land, adjacent to Taman Tugu park, will also be transferred to AWAN to be preserved for perpetuity as a public green space.

-- Finally, the Prime Minister announced a design competition for park benches and gazebos to be placed in the park.
+- Finally, the former Prime Minister announced a design competition for park benches and gazebos to be placed in the park.
 The competition, which is open to all Malaysians, is in collaboration with the Institute of Landscape Architects Malaysia – a clear example of a Public-Private-Civil Society Partnership.

-The event ended with the Prime Minister going on a trail walk before heading off to Projek Perumahan Rakyat (“PPR”) Seri Semarak in Setapak where he officially launched Cruyff Court Seri Semarak and Cruyff Court Kg.
+The event ended with the former Prime Minister going on a trail walk before heading off to Projek Perumahan Rakyat (“PPR”) Seri Semarak in Setapak where he officially launched Cruyff Court Seri Semarak and Cruyff Court Kg.
 Baru Air Panas.
 The Cruyff Court programme is a collaboration between Yayasan Hasanah and Johan Cruyff Foundation.